peer-base/peer-pad/docs/ARCHITECTURE.md

 ### IPFS node

 A Peerpad instance contains a [js-ipfs](https://github.com/ipfs/js-ipfs#readme) node with the Pubsub feature enabled.
-This is crucial for the CRDT (see below) to work, as well as publishing snapshots
+This is crucial for the CRDT (see below) to work, as well as making snapshots available.

 ### CRDT